Seneca-ICTOER/OSM620v1/docs/Labs/lab1.md

 **However, NIC2 requires manual configuration.** Why do we need NIC2?
 It's what we'll be using to communicate with *srv1* and our other VMs.

 1. In the *SConfig* application, select Option 8 (*Network Settings*).
-1. In the *Network settings* screen, look for the unconfigured network adapater.
+1. In the *Network settings* screen, look for the unconfigured network adapter.
 It's likely the second one, and will likely have an address starting with **169.** If you aren't sure, ask your professor for help.
 1. Select that adapter using the menu option and your keyboard, and hit **Enter** to confirm.
 1. In the *Network adapter settings* screen, select Option 4 (*Rename network adapter*).
 1. Enter the new network adapter name in the field: **Internal Network**